Anesthesiology - CCH

 Community ED - Evanston Hospital

 Evanston Hospital is located is located in Evanston, IL which borders Chicago to the north and is the home of Northwestern University.
-Residents are exposed to the operations of a busy, community hospital by working alongside experienced EM faculty to provide care for a diverse patient population.
+Residents are exposed to the operations of a busy, trauma level-1 community hospital by working alongside experienced EM faculty to provide care for a diverse patient population.

 Pediatric ED - Lurie Children's Hospital

 Second year residents learn to care for acutely ill children, frequently with complex congenital and metabolic disorders in the specialized Lurie Children's Hospital ED.
 The center is one of the dedicated pediatric Level I trauma centers for the city of Chicago.